-That’s when a ‘lone wolf kind of’ expert pairs with a junior.
-The expert picks the keyboard, dashes through the tasks, doesn’t make sure his pair follows (which usually means it does not).
+That’s when a ‘lone-wolf’ expert pairs with a junior.
+The expert picks the keyboard, dashes through the tasks, and does not wait for his pair to follow (which usually means he does not).

 Regular pair programming means a change in job responsibilities for such expert programmers.
 If they were expert doers before, they should now become expert mentors or coaches.
-That’s quite a difference.
-To them, it means that their goal must be to make his pair finish the task … It can be very frustrating at first.
-Nevertheless, the overall skill level in teams doing that increases so fast that’s it’s very fulfilling for the team as a whole.
+That’s quite a difference to them: it means that their goal becomes to make their pair finish the task!
+It can be very frustrating at first.
+Nevertheless, the overall skill level increases so fast that’s it’s very fulfilling for the team as a whole.

 The Skill Zone

 The programmers have equivalent skills on the subject at hand.
-They organized in a way that they are both learning from each other.
-By having to verbalize what and why they are doing things, by challenging each others assumptions and by sometimes doing differently than what they’d alone.
+They organized in a way that they are both learning from each other:

 The Mentor & The Apprentice

-Other times, there can be a real difference in skills for what the pair is attempting to do.
+Other times, there can be a real difference in skills about the topic at hand.
 In this situation, the goal of the most knowledgeable is to train his pair, who’s goal is to learn.
 The task becomes some kind of exercise on which to practice.